Azure-Samples/AI-Gateway/README.md

 > [!NOTE]
 > 🪲 Please feel free to open a new [issue](../../issues/new) if you find something that should be fixed or enhanced.

+## 🔨 Tools

+- [AI-Gateway Mock server](tools/mock-server/mock-server.ipynb) is designed to mimic the behavior and responses of the OpenAI API, thereby creating an efficient simulation environment suitable for testing and development purposes on the integration with APIM and other use cases.
+The [app.py](tools/mock-server/app.py) can be customized to tailor the Mock server to specific use cases.
+- [Tracing](tools/tracing.ipynb) - Invoke OpenAI API with trace enabled and returns the tracing information.
+- [Streaming](streaming.ipynb) - Invoke OpenAI API with stream enabled and returns response in chunks.

 ## 🏛️ Well-Architected Framework

 The [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/what-is-well-architected-framework) is a design framework that can improve the quality of a workload.
 The following table maps labs with the Well-Architected Framework pillars to set you up for success through architectural experimentation.